 Our primary markets include car companies that develop hybrid vehicles and battery manufacturers.
-Our main goal is to find a method to cool a battery that will go into a hybrid vehicle, so hybrid manufacturers will directly benefit from our method.
+Our main goal is to find a method to cool a battery that will go into a hybrid vehicle, so hybrid manufacturers will directly benefit from our design.
 Battery manufacturers can also use our method to make their batteries more efficient.
 Our secondary markets include car companies that develop fully electric vehicles as well as environmental organizations.
 While our design is for hybrid vehicles, fully electric vehicle manufacturers can draw inspiration from our design and use it to cool electric vehicles.
 Environmental organizations are included because better efficiency in batteries will lessen the need for fossil fuels, leading to a decreased carbon footprint.
+The last market that our project will include is the electronics industry.
+All electronic components produce heat and must be kept within specific temperature ranges.
+Our project can be applied to other electronic components, which means companies involved in the electronics industry will benefit from our design.

 1.1.4 Assumptions

 The assumptions that we made to refine the scope of our project are as follows.
-It is assumed that the battery that we will be using to base our design on 10-kWh lithium-ion battery pack lithium ion pouch cell .
-It is also assumed that the battery cannot be opened past the module level.
+It is assumed that the battery that we will be using to base our design on the Nissan Leaf lithium ion pouch cell battery module.
+It is also assumed that a physical battery pack cannot be opened past the module level during our work due to safety concerns.
 Opening a lithium-ion battery past the module level becomes very dangerous as there are chemicals and fire hazards.
 The third assumption that we made is that the battery will be subjected to a variety of operating conditions during its use.
+Car batteries are subjected to many weather conditions such as extreme hot and cold as well as rain and snow.
+Our design must take these conditions into account.
+The last assumption that we made for our project is that the domain of our project is confined to the inside of the battery pack.
+Our scope does not include accounting for components outside of the battery pack such as radiators and fans for heat dissipation.